oVirt/ovirt-site/source/develop/dev-process/unit-testing-utilities/mockconfigrule.html.md

        // rest of the test the relies on the LDAPSecurityAuthentication configuraion.
     }

-Note that if you ommit the version parameter, `Config.DefaultConfigurationVersion` will be used by default:
+Note that if you omit the version parameter, `Config.DefaultConfigurationVersion` will be used by default:

     public void testSomethingRegardingLDAP() {